Share The Article

 Preparation of Red Blood cell (RBC) suspension: The Blood was collected from a healthy rat to the experiment and transferred to the centrifuge tubes.
 The tubes were centrifuged at 3000 rpm for 10 min and then washed three times with an equal volume of normal saline.
 The volume of blood was measured and reconstituted as a 10% v/v suspension with normal saline.

-Heat-induced hemolysis: The reaction mixture (2 ml) consisted of a 1 ml test sample of different concentrations and 1 ml of 10% RBCs suspension and instead of a test sample only saline was added to the control test tube.
-Aspirin was used as a standard drug.
-All the centrifuged tubes containing the reaction mixture were incubated in a water bath at 56 ºC for 30min.
-At the end of the incubation, the tubes were cooled under a running tap water.
-The reaction mixture was centrifuged at 2500 rpm for 5 min and the absorbance of the supernatants was taken at 560 nm (22).
+Heat-Induced Hemolysis Assay: The reaction mixture (2 mL) consisted of a 1 mL test sample at different concentrations and 1 mL of a 10% RBC suspension.
+For the control test tube, only saline was added instead of the test sample to ensure an accurate comparison.
+Aspirin was used as the standard drug to evaluate the protective effect against hemolysis.
+All centrifuged tubes containing the reaction mixture were incubated in a water bath at 56 °C for 30 minutes to induce hemolysis.
+After incubation, the tubes were immediately cooled under running tap water to halt the reaction.
+The samples were then centrifuged at 2500 rpm for 5 minutes to separate the supernatant.
+The absorbance of the supernatant was measured at 560 nm to assess the extent of hemolysis (22).
+This method helps determine the membrane-stabilizing properties of the test compounds and their potential anti-inflammatory effects.

 PASS Online: The pharmacological effects of a compound and its communication with biological entities were predicted by PASS online by uploading the SMILES string of natural compounds.
 PASS prediction results showed that the highest Pa value than the Pi value comes off for anti-inflammatory activity and hence selected compounds.
 However, all compounds have shown a significant Pa value as compared to the Pi value.